linode/manager/docs/development-guide/04-component-library.md

 <Meta title="Features/Payment Method Row" component={PaymentMethodRow} />
 ```

 A story might also be grouped within a single entry in one of these categories.
-In this case define a single story that combines examples of each.
-The Dialogs Component can be used as a template here.
-The story file imports all the types of Dialogs from their `.tsx` files.
+In this case, define a single story that combines examples of each.
+For example, `Dialogs.stories.mdx` imports all the types of Dialogs from their `.tsx` files.

 ```ts
 import Dialog from './Dialog';